-Pedro Rivera, president of Thaddeus Stevens College of Technology, began serving in this role on October 1, 2020.
-He had prior served as Pennsylvania’s Secretary of Education.
+Pedro Rivera is the tenth president of Thaddeus Stevens College of Technology.
+He joined the College on October 1, 2020.
+Prior to joining the College, he served as Pennsylvania Secretary of Education.

-In 2014, President Rivera was honored by the White House as a Champion of Change for his efforts to transform urban education with his holistic approach to student success – one of ten recipients nationwide to receive the prestigious honor.
-Rivera serves as the Past President of the Board of Directors for the Council of Chief State School Officers (CCSSO), a nonpartisan organization of public officials who head state departments of elementary and secondary education.
+Rivera is a lifelong educator, as a practitioner and a leader, with a focus on ensuring equitable access and funding for education.
+In September 2014, Rivera was honored by the White House as a Champion of Change for his efforts to transform urban education with his holistic approach to student success.
+He also served as president of the board of directors for the Council of Chief State School Officers (CCSSO), and was a member of President Elect Joseph Biden’s educational transition team.

 "My whole career has been focused on serving students from underrepresented communities and providing opportunities for first generation college graduates, high school graduates.
 Being able to engage firsthand with an institution and to engage with faculty and staff and students who are focused on the same things that I believe in made me think, ‘This was an opportunity of a lifetime.’
 And being able to do so from my home in Lancaster was the icing on the cake."